The Best $2000 Premium Gaming PC Build – April 2026

 • CPU

-Based on AMD’s advanced Zen 5 architecture, the Ryzen 7 9700X is a truly all-around processor.
-It has 8 core and 16 threads running from a single complex for maximum efficiency, with boost up to 5.5GHz.
+Based on AMD’s revolutionary Zen 4 architecture, the Ryzen 7 7700X is a truly fantastic processor.
+It has 8 core and 16 threads all running from a single complex for maximum efficiency, with boost up to 5.4GHz.
+And thanks to a significant price drop since its release, it’s more attractive than ever!

 The Guru’s Tip